 Outpatient treatment allows a woman to participate in life’s activities.
 But treatment will consume a big chunk of the day.
 Treatment is 5-7 days a week for multiple hours each day.
 Women will attend individual therapy and group therapy, along with other treatment programs.

-Some of the reasons to choose outpatient treatment include:
+Some of the reasons to choose outpatient addiction treatment include:

 - Affordability.
 The cost of outpatient treatment is more affordable than inpatient treatment.
 However, this should not be the main factor in making your choice.
 Instead, seek professional advice on the matter.